MamkinDevOpsOrg/DevOps.Practice.Infrastructure/terraform/README.md

 ## Notes

 - Direct auto-apply on `push` is disabled
-- Production deployments require manual approval + version tag
+- Production deployments require manual approval + image version
 - `main` branch is used as staging for `dev`, `prod` is protected
-- Only `dev` supports automatic ECS task definition updates
+- Docker tag resolution is automatic for `dev` via AWS SSM